Backpage.com raided, CEO arrested for sex-trafficking

 The charges against Ferrer could bring him nearly 22 years in prison, while Larkin and Lacey face a maximum six years.

-Backpage has been the subject of recent Senate hearings into its classified ads.
-Last month, the Supreme Court refused to block a Senate subpoena seeking information on how Backpage screens ads for possible sex trafficking.

-U.S. Sens.
-Rob Portman, R-Ohio, and Claire McCaskill, D-Missouri, chairman and ranking member of the Permanent Subcommittee on Investigations, issued a statement hailing the criminal charges resulting from what they called "the scourge of online sex trafficking."

-They put the site's estimated annual revenues at more than $150 million, calling it "a market leader in commercial sex advertising."
+A U.S. Senate subcommittee that has investigated the company estimated its annual revenues at more than $150 million.

 Comments